 Procrastination can be a type of avoidance behavior.
 For those of us who feel habitually powerless, we take back personal power in the one way we know how; by procrastinating on tasks or goals, we feel compelled to do.

 Unfortunately, with this avoidance-based procrastination technique, we get its offshoots—guilt and shame.
-We may hear the voices of an authority figure (parent, teacher, or boss) or ourselves even, telling us that we “blew it yet again,” “can’t be trusted”; even all-or-nothing statements like “you’re a total failure.”
+We may hear the voices of an authority figure (parent, teacher, or boss) or ourselves even, telling us we “blew it yet again,” “can’t be trusted”; even all-or-nothing statements like “you’re a total failure.”

 Guilt and shame won’t help us become the person we were born to be.
 Beating ourselves up won’t help us stop procrastinating and get things done.